Privacy policy

 We rely on your explicit consent for:

-- • Marketing communications (emails, newsletters, promotional offers)
+- • Marketing communications

-- • Non-essential cookies and tracking technologies
+- • Non-essential cookies

-- • Processing of special categories of health data (Article 9(2)(a))
+- • Processing of special categories of health data

-- • Automated decision-making and profiling activities
+- • Automated decision-making

-2.2 Contractual Necessity (Article 6(1)(b))
+2.2 Contractual Necessity

 Processing is necessary for:

-- • Providing our wellness services as requested
+- • Providing services

-- • Processing payments and managing bookings
+- • Processing payments

-- • Creating and managing your user account
+- • Managing your account

-2.3 Legal Obligations (Article 6(1)(c))
+2.3 Legal Obligations

 Processing is necessary to comply with: